HimanshGupta10/Movie-APP-Clone/README.md

     mongoURI:'<URI of MongoDB Atlas Cluster>'
 }

+Write the URI of MongoDB Atlas Cluster here.

 2) Go to root folder and run "npm install" to install server dependencies, then go to /Movie-App-Clone/client and run "npm install" to install react dependencies.

 3) Go to root folder and run "npm run dev".